Rjmoodie/yardpass-upgrade/FEE_CALCULATION_FIX.md

 ### **2. Eventbrite Price Parity** ✅
 New fee matches Eventbrite exactly:
 ```
-YardPass:     6.6% + $1.79
+Liventix:     6.6% + $1.79
 Eventbrite:   6.6% + $1.79  ← MATCH!
 ```

-Organizers can't say "YardPass is more expensive than Eventbrite"
+Organizers can't say "Liventix is more expensive than Eventbrite"

 ### **3. Competitive Positioning** ✅
 - **Same price as Eventbrite** → No friction